 17. Visit the Christmas markets

-Christmas markets have become an annual tradition, with Christmas music and stalls draped with colourful lights selling artisan gifts and crafts, tree decorations, local food and drink – not to mention all the tasty treats like mulled wine, roasted chestnuts and spiced biscuits.
-This year there are a host of Christmas markets to choose from around the Cotswolds.
+Christmas markets have become an festive tradition, with Christmas music and stalls draped with colourful lights selling artisan gifts and crafts, tree decorations, local food and drink – not to mention all the tasty treats like mulled wine, roasted chestnuts and spiced biscuits.

-19. Celebrate Christmas all year long at a Christmas shop
+19. Celebrate Christmas all year at a Christmas shop

 Tinsel and tree decorations aren’t just for Christmas, you can buy them all through the year at one of the Cotswolds’ Christmas shops.
 The Cotswold Christmas Shop in Lechlade sells lovely carved wooden nutcrackers and tree decorations, glass baubles and tree toppers.
 And the Victorian Christmas Shop in Bourton-on-the-Water specialises in traditional ornaments.